epam/ketcher/documentation/help.md

 - `Ctrl-click` with the Lasso or Rectangle Selection tool.

-To select multiple atoms, bonds, structures, or other objects, do one of the following:
+To select **multiple atoms, bonds, structures, or other objects**, do one of the following:

 - `Shift-click` with the Lasso or Rectangle Selection tool selects